a16z/farcaster-py/README.md

 ## Usage

 This SDK leverages the Warpcast API.
-[Warpcast](https://warpcast.com/) is one of many Farcaster clients.
-As more clients and APIs are created, these will be added to the SDK.
+[Warpcast](https://warpcast.com/) is one of many Farcaster [clients](https://github.com/a16z/awesome-farcaster#clients).
+As more APIs are created and hosted by different clients, these will be added to the SDK.

 To use the Warpcast API you need to have a Farcaster account.
 We will use the mnemonic or private key of the Farcaster custody account (not your main wallet) to connect to the API.